John Lennon’s killer denied parole for 12th time

 ALBANY, N.Y.
-(AP) — The man who shot and killed John Lennon outside his Manhattan apartment building in 1980 has been denied parole for a 12th time, New York corrections officials said Monday.
+(AP) — The man who shot and killed John Lennon in 1980 outside his Manhattan apartment building has been denied parole for the 12th time, New York corrections officials said Monday.

 Mark David Chapman, 67, appeared before a parole board at the end of August, according to the state Department of Corrections and Community Supervision.